 FTR target allocations were examined separately by source and sink contribution.
 Hourly FTR target allocations were divided into those that were benefits and liabilities and summed by sink and by source for the 2014 to 2015 planning period.
-Figure 13-10 shows the ten largest positive and negative FTR target allocations, summed by sink, for the 2014 to 2015 planning period.
-The top 10 sinks that produced financial benefit accounted for 37.7 percent of total positive target allocations during the 2014 to 2015 planning period with the Northern Illinois Hub accounting for 6.4 percent of all positive target allocations with the Western Hub accounting for 1.1 percent of all negative target allocations.
+Figure 13-11 shows the ten largest positive and negative FTR target allocations, summed by sink, for the 2014 to 2015 planning period.
+The top 10 sinks that produced financial benefit accounted for 38.5 percent of total positive target allocations during the 2014 to 2015 planning period with the Northern Illinois Hub accounting for 6.4 percent of all positive target allocations.
+The top 10 sinks that created liability accounted for 7.3 percent of total negative target allocations with the Western Hub accounting for 1.1 percent of all negative target allocations.